Aricwithana/DOMLauncher/README.md

 Instructions:

-Compile with Eclipse and intall on the device or copy apk to device and install.
+Compile with Eclipse and intall on the device or copy the provided apk to device and install.

-The DOMLauncher folder within the SD CARD folder, just copy to your sdcard.
+The DOMLauncher folder within the SD CARD folder, just copy to your internal memory or physical sd card.

 *DOMod Tutorial that is included in the SDCARD folder above is just to show off the API usage and lacks fancier touch features.